kewde/slate/source/index.md

 Shadow Tokens take form of outputs on the ShadowCash blockchain and each one of them has its own private/public keypair.
 Shadow tokens are spendable only by providing a traceable ring signature to prove ownership of the token.

 To increase the pool of outputs available for ring signatures, the SDC value is broken up into separate Shadow Tokens for each decimal place of the total value.
 The tokens are further broken up into values of 1, 3, 4 and 5.
-For example 1.7 sdc would become 3 tokens of values 1.0, 0.3 and 0.4.
+For example 1.7 SDC would become 3 tokens of values 1.0, 0.3 and 0.4.

 ## Dual-key stealth addresses